-6.14 Catchment Map
+6.10 Catchment Map

 The governors prioritise some school places on the basis of living within a designated catchment area.
-Details of the catchment boundaries can be found at www.somerset.gov.uk/education-learning-and-schools/choosing-a-school/check-catchment=school1/.
+Details of the catchment boundaries can be found at School catchment (somerset.gov.uk)

 Alternatively, a map can be provided by contacting the school office (see Section 1.2 Contact details).
-For applications to transfer from primary to secondary school, children must be living in the designated catchment area on the application closing date (31 October 2018).
+For applications to transfer from primary to secondary school, children must be living in the designated catchment area on the application closing date (31 October 2023).
 For applications at any other time (in-year admissions) children must be living in the designated catchment area at the time of application.

-6.15 Fair Access Protocol
+6.11 Fair Access Protocol